-Imagine horns honking, people yelling and gesturing to you from the inside of their vehicles, and cars blowing past you at 55+ mph.
-Now multiply this by hundreds of instances over an 8 to 12 hour day for an entire workweek.
-This is the life of a road construction worker – especially so for a flagger.
+Imagine horns honking, people yelling and gesturing to you from inside their vehicles, and cars blowing past you at 55+ mph.
+Now multiply this by hundreds of instances over 8 to 12-hour days for an entire workweek.
+That is the life of a road construction worker.

 The Importance of Flaggers

-A flagger is a crucial position in road construction that manages and directs traffic flow on each end of a particular work zone.
+A flagger is a crucial position in road construction that manages and directs traffic flow at each end of a particular work zone.
 Flaggers coordinate with paving crews, truck drivers, and oncoming traffic simultaneously.
 Because they control traffic, flaggers often find themselves in the middle of a roadway.
-This means that a flagger is typically the one who experiences the worst of driver impatience and recklessness.
+That means that a flagger is typically the one who experiences the worst of driver impatience and recklessness.
 It’s a fact that the crew members designated for safety and traffic coordination experience the most danger in a work zone.
-We are proud to celebrate two upcoming safety weeks to help make roadways and construction zones safer for all workers.
+We proudly celebrate two upcoming safety weeks to help make roadways and construction zones safer for all workers.

 Safety Weeks

-National Work Zone Awareness Week (April 26-30) and Construction Safety Week (May 3-7) are back-to-back safety-conscious weeks geared towards spotlighting the broad topic of safety in the workplace.
-National Work Zone Awareness Week is explicitly geared towards highway work zones and keeping safe the workers who develop these projects.
+National Work Zone Awareness Week and Construction Safety Week are back-to-back safety-conscious weeks geared towards spotlighting the broad topic of safety in the workplace.
+National Work Zone Awareness Week is explicitly geared towards highway work zones and keeping the workers who develop these projects safe.
 It’s focused on bringing awareness to the general public about the dangers of speeding and distracted driving, especially in road work zones.
 Construction safety week is focused more on general construction safety and covers a wide array of topics.

 National Work Zone Awareness Week